 Dr. Joye graduated from Westminster College in New Wilmington, Pennsylvania with a BS in Biology in 1984.
 He received his Doctor of Osteopathy degree from the Heritage College of Osteopathic Medicine at Ohio University in 1988, where he has received the Medal of Merit for outstanding contributions to medicine, and the Konneker Medal for entrepreneurship and innovation.
 Dr. Joye is board-certified in Cardiovascular Diseases, Interventional Cardiology, and Endovascular Medicine.

-Dr. Joye and his wife have two children who are in college, and two dogs filling the empty nest!
+Dr. Joye and his wife have two children who are in college.

 Nima completed a Masters degree in the Physician Assistant medical program at Touro University, Nevada in 2007, while simultaneously working as an Emergency Medical Technician (EMT).
 She graduated with a BS from St. Mary’s College, Moraga in 2002.
 She speaks Gujarati and Hindi.

-Born in Mumbai, India, Dr. Raju Gandhi trained in New York and Virginia and began vascular surgery practice in Burlingame in 1994.
-He designed and built Bay Area Vein and Vascular Center, opening in 2013.
-He passed away in July, 2019 due to lymphoma.
-He will be remembered for his courageous and optimistic spirit, as well as his dedication to protecting the practice of medicine and providing efficient, cost-effective patient care.
-He is survived by his wife, Illa, who was his creative partner in establishing BAVV, and by his two children.
+Born in Mumbai, India, Dr. Raju Gandhi trained in New York and Virginia and began his vascular surgery practice in Burlingame in 1994.
+He founded, designed and built Bay Area Vein and Vascular Center, opening in 2013.

 T: (650) 697-2431